find out more about Manorial Records please visit:

 family of Everingham.

-owner of the Manor of Lindley.
-However, Bryan Palmes only
+principal owner of the Manor of Lindley.
+However, Bryan Palmes only lived for

 griffins heads erased Argent